IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Ragnarok's Brew costs more resources except Styigan Stars and makes 3, to help justify it requiring Styigan Stars

 -Ancient Fabric is now sold by the Merchant in multiplayer

+-Aura Weapons now only affect players on the same team

 -The range at which Prismic Banshee picks up enemy deaths as Prismic Spirits has been more than doubled